DNA

 INSPIRED BY BIOLOGY

-"The intestine is a sensory organ whose neuronal, endocrine and immune responses are in constant interaction.
-The rectum is covered by the intestinal mucosa which contains 3 types of neuronal detectors, endocrine cells and immune cells, which are connected to the brain (brainstem)" (1)
+"The gut is a sensory organ whose neuronal, endocrine, and immune responses are in constant interaction.
+The rectum is covered by the intestinal mucosa, which contains three types of neuronal detectors, endocrine cells, and immune cells, which are connected to the brain (brainstem)" (1)

-Thanks to the astonishing anatomy figure in this article, we draw a character who has integrated everything, head, body, and we imagine a simplified approach to its interior.
-Our cat-shaped object is also animated, from the static position of the Sphinx to the dynamic position with Ty Shee Zen, thanks to the video by Andy Yong (Melbourne, Australia, 2018, on our site).
+Thanks to the striking anatomical figure in this article, we draw a fully integrated character—head, body—and imagine a simplified approach to its inner workings.
+Our cat-shaped object is also animated, from the static pose of the Sphinx to the dynamic pose of Ty Shee Zen, thanks to the video by Andy Yong (Melbourne, Australia, 2018, on our website).

-"This very complex area is sensitive to the pressures necessary for the defecation reflex.
-The evacuation and emptying of stools is thus done by sliding, without pushing effort."
+"This highly complex area is sensitive to the pressures necessary for the defecation reflex.
+The evacuation, the emptying of stools, thus occurs by sliding, without any pushing effort."
 (2)

-" Learning to better use your perineum to pee, poop, fart, to make love and babies, it's the whole complexity of the subject that drives us; this permanent interaction between functions: sexuality, reproduction, urination, defecation . " (2)
+" Learning to better use one's perineum for peeing, pooping, farting, for sex and for having babies, that's the whole complexity of the subject that drives us; this constant interaction between functions: sexuality, reproduction, urination, defecation. " (2)

-Changes in posture (for example, a few centimeters between squatting and sitting) change our anorectal angle.
-This entire anorectal area has a very complex architecture.
+Changes in posture (for example, a few centimeters between squatting and sitting) alter our anorectal angle.
+This entire anorectal area has a very complex structure.

-Dov Sikirov, an Israeli doctor, comparing the tension forces applied in different positions during defecation, gave his results for human health.
-In 2003, he wanted to check by asking volunteers to test several different positions (4).
-"Result : In the squatting position, the sensation of eliminating stools was more effective, the intestinal canal more relaxed.
-While in the sitting position, it took more time and required excessive expulsive effort, compared to the squatting posture.
-In a squatting position, the intestinal canal is straight as a highway."
+Dov Sikirov, an Israeli physician, comparing the tension forces applied in different positions during defecation, reported his findings on human health.
+In 2003, he sought to verify these results by asking volunteers to test several different positions (4).
+"Result : In the squatting position, the sensation of bowel movement was more efficient, the intestinal canal more relaxed.
+Whereas in the sitting position, it took longer and required excessive expulsive effort, compared to the squatting posture.
+In the squatting position, the intestinal canal is as straight as a highway."
 (5)

-“The digestive tract is the interior architect of our insides” ( 4).
+"The digestive tract is the internal architect of our bowels" ( 4).

 What an amazing interior!